 Your goal is to get your dog to sniff or even touch the clippers.
 With practice, you should be able to hold your dog’s paw and the clippers together.

 If you need both hands, a great option to constantly reward hands-free is a lick mat, like the Sodapup Lick Mat.
 Smear some dog-safe peanut butter on the mat and your dog can lick away the treat while you have both hands free to practice holding your dog’s paw and slowly approaching them with the clippers.

 6. Take Breaks

-The process can be intimidating for both you and your pet, so if either of you are getting worked up, then stop clipping and take a break.
+The process can be intimidating for both you and your pet, so if either of you is getting worked up, then stop clipping and take a break.
 Even if you’ve only done a few nails, a break will allow you both to calm down and start fresh when you are ready.